Willian199/dart_ddi/README.md

 ```

 ### Adding Multiple Class
 To add multiple class to a module at once, you can utilize the `addChildrenModules` method.
-This is convenient when you need to add a list of modules all at once.

 ```dart
 // Adding multiple modules at once.